Haywards Heath to Balcombe via Ardingly Walk

 2. At the far end join Burrell Road, passing a small roadside garden? on the right.
 Go up to a T-junction and turn right to go back under the railway.
 After passing a timber merchants turn left into Wickham Way, signposted as a pedestrian route to Ardingly Reservoir, and follow this private road uphill past houses.
 At the top you come to a T-junction, with a metal fieldgate ahead leading into a large meadow (Wickham Fields).

-3. The meadow route in [?] is much more appealing than the footpath route in [?], but the landowner has erected “Private” notices around Wickham Fields.
+3. The alternative route through Wickham Fields in [?] is much more appealing than the main route, but the landowner has erected “Private” notices around the meadow.
 Local residents have used these field paths for many years and the (provisional) alternative directions are for a new right of way which a Community Action Group is seeking to establish.

 4. Main route